 But Barcelona had to sell him to Arsenal not just for salary reasons or fairness to other teams, but for playing time.
 I'm sure Sanchez would have been frustrated if he was playing all the time in every game.

 But I wouldn't go against Alexis Sanchez if he's NOT playing for Arsenal or Chile, that's probably a time to pick the team he's playing against to win.
-Check out 888 online casino canada review that lists a number of brands that have been providing services to Canadian sports fans for over a decade.
-These sites have kept pace with the growing demand of the increasingly sophisticated Canadian market.

 You'd think FIFA would have rules for how much players should travel and play for their clubs and countries.
 But if you have a player like Sanchez, I'm sure he's going to break any rule that prevents him for playing the game he loves to play.
 And that's understandable.